merttekdemir/MABExperiments/README.md

 ### Plotting
 The plotting functionality is handled by `"src/MABPlots.jl"`.
 Given the results of an Experiment the script handles plotting time series and histograms of some of the game's attributes.
 The outputs of the plots may be saved in a path specified in the configuration file or displayed directly.

-## Basic Usage
-The repository is meant to be used to test the performance of the algorithms in `"src/OnlineLearningAlgorithms.jl"` on a given set of stochastic arms.
-To run an experiment